How to respond to negative reviews on Glassdoor is becoming an imperative for many startups and emerging growth tech companies.

 No guilty pleas

-While you may in fact have had a challenging work environment, and more than a few employees left feeling bitter or resentful about their employment experience, there is no need to admit to any ‘wrongdoing’.
+While you may in fact have had a challenging work environment, and more than a few employees left feeling bitter or resentful, there is no need to admit to any ‘wrongdoing’.
 That could open the floodgates of criticism and even result in more serious accusations.
 All the more reason to show empathy, counter with positives and address employee fit.
 It will serve to deflect the criticism, and keep you from being tried in a court of public opinion.

 Positive reviews happen on Glassdoor, too, by the way!
 They just seem to get far less attention compared to negative ones.
 Thank your positive reviewers so that other Glassdoor readers see you showing your gratitude accordingly.